Dwayne Killings: Coaching career

 Killings began coaching right after graduating from college, joining the staff of the NBA's Charlotte Bobcats as a special assistant and video coordinator.
 In 2006, he became the assistant director of basketball operators at Temple.
 Following three years with the Owls, Killings started working in the NBA D-League monitoring player development and progress.
 He began his first job as an assistant coach for college basketball in 2010 at Boston University, where he helped lead the team to a conference championship and an NCAA tournament appearance.
 In 2011, Killings returned to Temple, this time as an assistant coach helping to lead the team to two regular season conference titles and three NCAA tournament bids.
 In 2016, Killings was named an assistant coach at Connecticut.
 However, after two years on the staff, Killings was let go by Connecticut after the firing of head coach Kevin Ollie in March 2018.
 A few weeks later, on April 12, it was announced that Killings was hired as an assistant at Marquette.

 On March 17, 2021, Killings was named the 16th head coach in Albany basketball history, replacing Will Brown.
 He finished 13–18 in his first season, earning sixth place in the America East Conference.

+Killings was suspended for the five games of the 2022–23 season and fined $25,000 for making "inappropriate physical contact" with a player of his.